Code-Institute-Submissions/first-project-21/assets/README.md

   - In the right side of navigation bar, the log in part with drop-down list help users to access to log in page.
 ![Nav Bar](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/navbar.png)
 - __The home page image__
   - The home page image shows an Afghan woman wearing the Burka hijab, which she was forced to wear by the Taliban, buying a few slices of bread.
 I used this image to show the current situation of Afghan women.
 Bread has deep meaning and respect in Afghan culture.
 One of the common words for bread is "Rozi" which means you earn money so that you can eat something.
-The woman in the picture represents Afghan women who worked, had jobs before, and could bring bread (rozi) to their home.
+The woman in the picture represents Afghan women who worked, had jobs before, and could bring bread (Rozi) to their home.
 But it is different now.
   - There are logo and text on the home page image that make some questions in users' minds.
 ![Home Page](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/homepage-img.png)
 - __Statistics Section__
-  - This section provides some statistics about freelancers to catch more attention from users.
+  - This section provides some statistics about freelancers to catch more attention of users.

 ![Statistics Section](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/statistics-section.png)
 - __Talib section__
   - This section includes one image and 2 headers and 2 short paragraphs.
   - The image clearly shows the current situation of girls and women in Afghanistan.
-  - The text explains shortly the picture and come up with a possible solution.
+  - The text explains shortly the picture and comes up with a possible solution.
 ![Talib Section](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/talib-section.png)
-- __Vedio section__
+- __Video section__
-  - This section includes a YouTube vedio from ITV News channel.
+  - This section includes a YouTube video from ITV News channel.
   - The video is a short report on the situation of Afghan women after the announcement of the ban on education and work by the Taliban.
 ![Vedio Section](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/video.png)

 - __Contact Section__
   - This section includes map and footer.
   - The map shows the location of the Haami which is not real.
   - The footer includes 3 parts.
-1- logo and copy right text, 2- contact details and 3- social meida.
+1- logo and copyright text, 2- contact details and 3- social media.
   - Email address and phone are clickable and take users to relevant apps.
-  - Social media icons are linked to thier own pages.
+  - Social media icons are linked to their own pages.
 ![Contact](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/contact-section.png)
 ### Features in Form Pages
 - __Banners__
-  - Each form page has specific banner relevant with the content.
-The name of the form added at the bottom of the banner.
+  - Each form page has specific banner which is relevant to the content.
+The name of the form is added at the bottom of each banner.
 ![Apply Page Banner](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/apply-banner.png)
 ![Supporter Page Banner](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/supporter-banner.png)
 ![Institute Page Banner](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/institute-banner.png)
 - __Forms__
-  - According the rquired information, specific form has been designed for each group of users.
+  - According to the required information, a specific form has been designed for each group of users.
-  - In addition the information, each forms provide sign up form for users to make their accounts.
+  - In addition to the information, each form provides sign up form for users to make their accounts.
 - __Apply Form__
 ![Apply Form](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/apply-form.png)
 - __Supporter Form__